logux/docs/3-concepts/2-action.md

 # Actions

 Logux actions are very similar to [Redux actions].
-It is JSON objects, which describe what was changed in application state.
-If user do something, you should create action to change the state.
+It is JSON objects, which describe what was changed in the application state.
+If the user does something, you should create action to change the state.
 State changes will update UI.

 For instance, if user press like, your application will create an action like: